DiogoKasteller/Zingen-Landing-Page/README.md

 ## :memo: License

-This project is under the MIT license.zen
+This project is under the MIT license.